 29. “Having fun and enjoying hobbies is unproductive and leads to failure.”

-30. “I cannot change (i.e. too old, hurt too many people, etc.).”
+30. “I cannot change (i.e., too old, hurt too many people, etc.).”

-6 Questions to Replace Your Damaging Core Beliefs
+6 Questions to Replace Your Damaging Mindsets

 1. Is it true?

-2. Can I absolutely 100% know this fear/worry is true?
+2. Can I absolutely 100% know this fear & worry is true?

-3. How do I react, what do I do, when I believe this is true?
+3. How do I react?
+What do I do when I believe this is true?

-4. Who would I be, and how would I react, without this thought?
+4. Who would I be, and how would I react without this thought?

 5. What’s a new, accurate, and hopeful perspective?